 Communication: There is a limited mobile reception, no direct ‘phone or fax and no internet.

-A group lodge-based trip with gorilla trekking at Bwindi, a chimp sanctuary, & game at Lake Mburo.
+A group lodge-based fly-in safari with gorilla trekking at Bwindi

 Gorillas, chimps and game on a group lodge-based safari in Uganda.